 These stories aren’t just timelines on the history pages, they reveal an interesting fact.
-In fact I believe you are facing such situation yourself.
+In fact, I believe you are facing such a situation yourself.

 So what do you do when people don’t appreciate your work?
 Do you patiently wait till you die and hope that people will get to know and value your work or do you quit and give up because your work isn’t relevant?
 What is the next step to take?

 You are not a Loser